RobustFormer: Noise-Robust Pre-training for images and videos: Introduction

-In this paper, we employ a Video Masked Autoencoding approach \cite{NEURIPS2022_416f9cb3, Wang_2023_CVPR}, additionally, incorporating DWT for pre-training and fine-tuning on the uncorrupted datasets, followed by evaluation on their corrupted counterparts.
-We use UCF101 and HMDB51 datasets for training and evaluation, where the generated corruptions are of 6 types(including 5 spatial and 1 temporal corruptions in 5 severity levels) reflecting real world scenarios \cite{yi2021benchmarking}.
+In this paper, we employ a masked autoencoding approach \cite{NEURIPS2022_416f9cb3, Wang_2023_CVPR}, additionally, incorporating DWT for pre-training and fine-tuning on the uncorrupted datasets, followed by evaluation on their corrupted counterparts.
+We experiment on widely used datasets for both images and videos, where the generated corruptions include both spatial and temporal types reflecting real-world scenarios \cite{yi2021benchmarking}.